 Tests several requirements of the function calling protocol.

-For more information about this optional test, see
+For more information about this optional test, see this guide and this stack diagram.

 Can be used with or without the VM bootstrap code.